AceAsin/BloodborneSDK/.GitHub/README.md

     </a>
 </div>

+## Help

+- Join the [Discord][Discord] server for any questions or concerns.
+Please create a post on the dedicated support forum channel.
+Questions asked in inappropriate channels will be ignored and ultimately deleted.

 ## Download

-- The software download can be found on the server [Λ C Ξ Λ S I N][Discord].
-There's also more information on there.
-Join the server if you require any assistance.
-We are more than happy to help.
+- The software download can be found on the website by visiting [Bloodborne][Bloodborne].
-- If you want to share the software package, then please redirect users to the official server so that they may download the package from the respected source.
+- If you want to share the software package, then please redirect users to the official website so that they may download the package from the respected source and gain additional information.
 - Do not download cracked versions of the software from nefarious users.
 This will only put you at risk of getting your computer compromised and information stolen.

 ## Support